 Mistake #3: Improper Formatting

 As a certified professional résumé writer, all too often I will come across documents that could definitely use attune-formatting-wise (that’s my job, anyways!).
 Formatting not only shows a focused, goal-oriented résumé, but it communicates an organized candidate who has done his or her due diligence in providing a quality document.
-To achieve proper formatting, it is important to understand the isual appeal.
+To achieve proper formatting, it is important to understand the actual appeal.

 The Work Around:

-Ensure that your margins are not too wide or narrow, your headings are all formatted in the same fashion (if one is bolded and centered, the others need to be, as well), and ensure that there is enough “white space” between the different parts of the résumé to avoid a jumbled look.
+Ensure that your margins are not too wide or narrow, your headings are all formatted in the same fashion (if one is bolded and centered, the others need to be, as well), and that there is enough “white space” between the different parts of the résumé to avoid a jumbled look.
 Also, be sure to use the proper font and font size as your experience permits.
 Commonly used fonts include Times New Roman, Calibri (Body), and Arial.
 It is helpful not to have a font size smaller than 10 and no larger than 12.
 For more assistance, consult a professional résumé writer.

 For career writing services and free résumé consultations, visit www.getmfactored.com.
 Have an awesome day on purpose!